Candidates & Elected Officials

 Wikipedia lists Alonzo Echavarria-Garza as a declared Libertarian convention candidate.

-County offices
+County

 District Attorney, 27th Judicial District